shado-av/shado-server/README.md

 Spring Boot Tutorial: https://spring.io/guides/gs/spring-boot/

 ### Build the project locally
-To Run the Simulation locally, Go to **DataWrapper.java, GreetingController.java** and comment out all remote server paths, uncommen local paths and change the local path to your current directory.
+To Run the Simulation locally, Go to **DataWrapper.java, GreetingController.java** and comment out all remote server paths, uncomment local paths and change the local path to your current directory.
 (The **DataWrapper.java** is under "shado-server/core/server/src/main/java/server/Output" folder.
 The **GreetingController.java** is under "shado-server/core/server/src/main/java/server" folder.)

 ```